agardnerIT/killercoda_tutorials/openfeature-ofo-demo/step1.md

 # View the Feature Flag Configuration

-The demo application pod is reading feature flag configurations from a CRD called `FeatureFlagConfiguration`{{}}.
+The demo application pod is reading feature flag configurations from a CRD of type `FeatureFlagConfiguration`{{}} called `end-to-end.yaml`.
+The application uses this CRD to update the application configuration.

+Changing the CRD will automatically adjust the application's behaviour.

 Display the `featureflagconfigurations`: